acgodson/mortystack/docs/content/docs/install/index.md

 weight: 2
 ---

-To use enable morty within your React app, you will need to install the [mortystack]() installed and fill in your app configuration obtained from the [dashboard]().
+To use enable morty within your React app, you will need to install the [mortystack sdk]() and configure with your organization's detials obtained from mortystack's [dashboard]().

 ```javascript
 npm i mortystack